 This article contains affiliate links, you can read my disclaimer here.

 York is an easy 90-minute drive from Perth and makes for an ideal self-drive day trip from Perth or an even better weekend getaway.
-It’s one of WA’s most historic town and along with giving insight into the region’s history, the town in the Avon Valley offers plenty of other great things to do.
+It’s one of WA’s most historic towns and along with giving insight into the region’s history, the town in the Avon Valley offers plenty of other great things to do.

 During the last school holidays, Miss Six and I had a few days to explore York and the surrounding area.
 Here are some of the things that we discovered along the way.

 York’s rich history is on vivid display throughout the town and no matter what way you go there’s a historical sight to explore.
 While we know it as WAs oldest inland town, Aboriginal Ballardung people have inhabited this area around the Avon Valley for thousands of years.

 York was established in 1831, just two years after the settlement of the Swan River Colony.
 For the early settlers of the colony, the area around York was chosen for its fertile land.
 Food crops were grown to supply the Swan River Colony which was struggling to grow food and rear livestock.
 York thus became WA’s first food bowl.